matters-in-media-art/mattersinmediaart.org/assessing-time-based-media-art.md

 * Frame Rate
 * Duration
-* Audio Channel Arrangement (channel count, assignment) subtitles
+* Audio Channel Arrangement (channel count, assignment) subtitles -->

-Assessing files: What to look for:
+### Assessing files

-* Confirming that the content is as expected (see sample questions).
+* Confirm that the content is as expected.
-* That there are no obvious technical problems with the streams.
+* Ensure that there are no technical problems with the streams.
 * That there is no conflicting information between the streams and the wrapper.
 For example, a particular combination of stream(s) and     wrapper may provide ambiguous instructions for decoding, leaving the possibility that different players might play back the video        stream differently.
 If this is the case it is helpful to clarify with the artist or their representative, if at all possible.
 * That this is not an of absence of key information in the streams and the wrapper.
 * Confirm that the basic matches content matches what was expected from the artist, for example the codec, the wrapper, audio sample rate and bit¬depth, subsampling, frame rate and the duration.

 Assessing files: How to:

 * Run MediaInfo (https://en.wikipedia.org/wiki/MediaInfo) on your file(s) to expose the technical metadata for analysis:

 MAC Users:

 * Open Terminal
 * Run MediaInfo on the video files you are about to assess command: mediainfo ¬f [path to input file]
 * It will look something like this:

 PC Users:

 * Run MediaInfo with the following command it will look something like this:

 Assessing files: Identifying Technical Problems